 So given that our laws are carving out an expanding set of religious liberties for corporate entities in the public marketplace, what rights do the employees of a corporation have to exercise their religious preferences in the workplace?
 The answer: almost none.
 While corporate entities controlled by people with religious views may enter the public marketplace and assert their religious prerogatives at the expense of the government and the general public, a worker at a corporation has very few rights to express or protect his or her sincerely held religious beliefs.

-The key to understanding the employer’s obligation to accommodate, however, lies in the use of the term “undue hardship.”
-In this context, “undue hardship” is defined basically as any factor that disrupts the workplace in any way or that has a more than de minimis cost to the company.
+The key to understanding the employer’s obligation to accommodate, however, lies in the use of the term œundue hardship.
+In this context, œundue hardship is defined basically as any factor that disrupts the workplace in any way or that has a more than de minimus cost to the company.
 Thus, if an employer must incur any identifiable cost or endure any inconvenience to its business, it may deny or ignore an employee’s request for religious accommodation.

-Corporations are commercial entities formed by leave of the government.
-They are “things” not “people.”
+Corporations are commercial entities formed by the leave of the government.
+They are things, not people.
 How do we know?
 They are bought and sold legally.
 People cannot be bought or sold any longer in this country.
-When corporations are formed they must seek the permission of the state and local government wherein they are located in order to operate.
+When corporations are formed they must seek the permission of the state and local government wherein they are located to operate.
 State and federal laws and regulations are specifically enacted to regulate, limit, and control the conduct of these entities.
-They are not private persons with individual liberties and “beliefs.”
+They are not private persons with individual liberties and beliefs.
 Very few corporations are owned and operated by a single individual.
-Most corporations involve a multitude of individuals to function, each with his or her own sets of beliefs and liberties.
+Most corporations involve a multitude of individuals to function, each with his or her own set of beliefs and liberties.